SVIL2024/Siamese_pseudo_kl/README.md

-# Video Anomaly Detection using a Siamese Network with Pseudo Anomalies
+# Distance-augmented Deep Autoencoder with a Siamese Architecture for Video Anomaly Detection

-A brief description of what this project does and who it's for
+This paper is submited to The Visual Computer.

 ## Authors